Mortgage Q&A: “Does Having A Mortgage Help Your Credit Score?”

 You Can Raise Your Credit Scores By Improving Your Credit Mix

-So why would a mortgage help your credit anyway?
+So, why would the presence of a mortgage help your credit scores anyway?
 You’re taking on all that new debt.
+Doesn’t that make you riskier?
 What gives?

 Well, aside from the giant pile of new debt, when you take out a mortgage you essentially tell prospective creditors that you’ve made a very serious financial and lifestyle commitment.
 Yep, you’re a grownup now.